 The hustle and bustle of the holidays can make taking care of yourself trickier than perfecting a gingerbread house.

 However, it’s important to prioritize healthy habits, so you can experience all the joyous events of the season.
-Follow these five tips from Blue Cross and Blue Shield of Nebraska’s wellness team to stay in tip-top-shape.
+Follow these five tips from Blue Cross and Blue Shield of Nebraska’s wellness team to prioritize your well-being.

 It’s the most wonderful (but also stressful) time of the year

 ‘Tis the season to create memories you’ll cherish forever.
-All the extra events on your social calendar can take a toll on your physical and financial well being.
+All the extra events on your social calendar can take a toll on your physical and financial well-being, however.
 Remember to monitor your stress and schedule time to take care of yourself.
 It’s okay to say no to activities if you’re feeling overwhelmed.

 Rockin’ around the ice skating rink